ivansharamok/blog/articles/run-solr-container-in-azure-kubernetes-cluster.md

 kubectl get services
 ```

+## Populate managed index schema
+Sitecore 9 requires managed-schema to be populated with fields before you can start indexing Sitecore items.
+You can do this by calling `/sitecore/admin/PopulateManagedSchema.aspx?indexes=all` service page.

 ## _Install self-signed SSL cert into Win CA root [optional]_
 This step is necessary if you use [Solr image that creates self-signed SSL cert][solrssl-flex].
 Copy SSL cert from pod into your local machine: